AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 export default App;
 ```

 We're using `idb://my-pgdata` when instantiating the client to use persistent browser storage.
-However there are also [other options](https://pglite.dev/docs/filesystems#filesystems) available.
+However there are also [other storage options](https://pglite.dev/docs/filesystems#filesystems) available.

 ## Types, schema & migrations with Drizzle
 You can probably skip this part if you don't want / need to use an ORM and are happy with arbritrary SQL.
 However if you'd like types and the ability to migrate between schemas, please continue...